Skip to main content

 • “The soundtrack is great, and I do mean great.”

-• “Also another year the jukebox music has to be turned off, using entrance music only that I choose, thank god is still an option.”
+• “The jukebox music has to be turned off; I only use entrance music that I choose.
+Thankfully, this option is still available.”

-• “Soundtrack - forgettable, better to disable them and just use wrestlers' themes... dunno why 2K wastes money on rubbish licensed music, just use the music from TV and events and all the years of variations...
-WWE own all the copyrights and that's all I want to hear on menus in a WWE game.”
+• “Soundtrack is forgettable; better to disable it and just use wrestlers' themes.
+I don't understand why 2K wastes money on licensed music when WWE owns all the copyrights and that is all I want to hear on menus in a WWE game.”

 • optimization

-• “Do yourself a favor if you're going to buy this game at all and purchase it on console; you are simply getting a worse version of the game this year even if you have superb computer hardware.
+• “Do yourself a favor if you’re going to buy this game at all, purchase it on console.
+You are simply getting a worse version of the game this year even if you have superb computer hardware.
 Also, the game is shipped with an anti-cheat/anti-mod engine built into the game that is known to cause CPU spikes and cause your computer to run 10x more compute behind the scenes.
-This same program was shown to reduce a game like Resident Evil Village's performance by a whole 50 percent.”
+This same program was shown to reduce a game like Resident Evil Village’s performance by a whole 50 percent.”

 • humor